sgchun/nps/README.md

      chr1	836924	G	A	0.7958	0.6591	-0.001374
      ...
      ```
+     With this format, NPS will not run automatic data harmonization procedures.
+The user need to ensure that the summary statistics file does not include InDels, tri-allelic SNPs or duplicated markers and that all SNPs of training genotypes files have non-missing summary statistics.
+If these requirements are violated, NPS will report an error and terminate.

-2. **Training genotypes in the QCTOOL dosage format.** Genotype data of the training cohort are expected to follow the "dosage" format.
+2. **Training genotypes in the qctool dosage format.** NPS supports the dosage format for the genotype data of training cohort.
 We use [qctool](https://www.well.ox.ac.uk/~gav/qctool/) to generate these files (See [instructions](https://github.com/sgchun/nps#how-to-prepare-training-and-validation-cohorts-for-nps)).
-The genotypes are split by chromosomes, and for each chromosome, the file is named as "chrom*N*.*DataSetTag*.dosage.gz."
-These files are space-delimited compressed text files with the first six columns specifying the marker and rest of columns reporting its allelic dosage in each individual as follows:
+The genotype files need to be split by chromosomes for parallelization, and for each chromosome, the file should be named as "chrom*N*.*DataSetTag*.dosage.gz."
+These files are space-delimited compressed text files with the first six columns providing the marker information and rest of columns specifying the allelic dosage of that marker in each individual:

    ```
    chromosome SNPID rsid position alleleA alleleB trainI2 trainI3 trainI39 trainI41 trainI58